michaelcourcy/disconnected-shift/cluster/README.md

 *   Node1 and Node2 which run the containers
 *   Master which manage the etcd database and the master services, this machine is not schedulable
 *   Workstation which is not part of the cluster and act as
-       *   dns server
+       *   Dns server
 	   *   Ansible installer
-	   *   TODO external docker registry
+	   *   External docker registry
-	   *   TODO yum repository
+	   *   yum repository
 	   *   Openshift client
-       *   TODO NFS export point for persistent volume on the cluster
+       *   NFS export point for persistent volume on the cluster

 ## Launching the cluster